Sleeped32/BrookesSem2/Foundations of Business/Sample.md

 ##### Porter's Five Forces Analysis
 Porter's five forces model gives a framework to understand the completive forces within an industry.
 Also, the model evaluates the effect of the forces and how they can change the division of economic value among industries

-The industry H&M are pu
+The industry H&M are pursing is the cycling industry

 ##### Conclution
 5